Potential-Luttuce/NatureSite/README.md

 1. Create animals sites for each animal in my pics
 2. Will probably need to add STYLE tag to each html for individual coloring of elements - they should all have similar functionality and layout.
     > Turtle
-    1. Use template with sidebar from other project
+    1. ~~Use template with sidebar from other project~~
+    2. Create lauout for images/cards
+    3. Figure out whats going on with NAVBAR
+    4. Figure out whats going on with main-page